 For additional information on the population and demographics of not only Chicago, but the entire US, please see the corresponding article in our Expat Guide.

 Anyone living in Chicago will be quick to tell you that it is a very lively and vibrant city.
 One of its main highlights is entertainment.
 From cultural amusement to a swanky nightlife, Chicago has it all!

 The Shedd Aquarium, the Field Museum, and the Art Institute of Chicago, all located on the waterfront, are big factors in making life in Chicago not only entertaining, but educational as well.
 For art lovers, Chicago presents plenty of opportunities to attend gallery openings or quality exhibitions.

-Furthermore, expats living in Chicago are able to enjoy the various forms of performing arts the city has to offer: From ballet to the Chicago Symphony Orchestra, to Broadway-like shows and the famous jazz and blues scene, everyone living in Chicago can find their niche!
-Do not hesitate to check out the Chicago Cultural Center, which offers information on upcoming events or attractions and allows you to search the type of activity you would like to participate in.
+Furthermore, expats can enjoy the various forms of performing arts the city has to offer.
+From ballet and the Chicago Symphony Orchestra to Broadway-esque shows and the renowned jazz and blues scene, there’s a niche for everyone!
+Do not hesitate to check out Choose Chicago for information on upcoming events and attractions.

 From the Bears to the Cubs, Chicago has a lot to offer sports enthusiasts as well!
 Read up on the most popular sports in Chicago and the US in our detailed guide.